nggrjh/simple-etl-pipeline/README.md

 This command will start the ETL process and populate the data warehouse with the extracted, transformed, and loaded data.

 ## Testing Scenario

+**Objective**: Validate data results of the ETL pipeline.

+**Setup**:

+- Each table that represents each data source has been configured having unique identifiers.
+- Data warehouse set up to only accept new data.

+**Expected Outcome**:

+- Newly extracted data should be successfully loaded into the warehouse.
+- Existing data should remain unchanged.